-Our US platform functions as a non-admitted surplus line insurer in all states, participating as a hybrid fronting carrier with a fee-based business model.
-We are actively expanding our admitted licenses, with licenses in 49 states and the intention of gaining admitted licenses across all 50 states over time.
-Trisura US accounted for approximately 70.4% of our total insurance revenue for the year ended December 31, 2023 (December 31, 2022 - 68.9%).
+Our US Programs platform functions as a non-admitted surplus line insurer in all states and an admitted insurer in 49 states, participating as a hybrid fronting carrier with a fee-based business model.
+Trisura US Programs accounted for approximately 68.5% of our total insurance revenue and 30.0% of our net premiums earned for the year ended December 31, 2024 (December 31, 2023 - 70.4% and 31.2% respectively).